MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/move-to-winrt-from-wrl.md

 m_d3dDevice->CreateDepthStencilView(m_depthStencil.get(), &dsvDesc, m_dsvHeap->GetCPUDescriptorHandleForHeapStart());
 ```

-When you want to pass the underlying raw pointer to a function that expects a pointer to **IUnknown**, use the [**IUnknown::get_unknown**](/uwp/cpp-ref-for-winrt/windows-foundation-iunknown#getunknown-function) function, as shown in this next example.
+When you want to pass the underlying raw pointer to a function that expects a pointer to **IUnknown**, use the [**winrt::get_unknown**](/uwp/cpp-ref-for-winrt/windows-foundation-iunknown#getunknown-function) free function, as shown in this next example.

 ```cpp
 ComPtr<IDXGISwapChain1> swapChain;